yifengcao3/Time-series/README.md

 ## DATA DESCRIPTION AND SUMMARY

+Understanding pricing dynamics is essential for hotel revenue management, as room rates fluctuate in response to seasonality, demand patterns, and market conditions.
+This study analyzes the Average Daily Rate (ADR) trends of City Hotels and Resort Hotels using time series methods, based on the Hotel Booking Demand dataset from Kaggle.
+After preprocessing the data and addressing missing values, we explore patterns, seasonal variations, and long-term trends.
+We also compare several forecasting models to identify the most effective approach for predicting future ADR.

 - **Average Daily Rate (adr):** Total lodging revenue ÷ total number of nights stayed; used to measure average daily revenue from hotel rooms.
 - **reservation status date:** Date when the last status was set.
 - **hotel:** Type of hotel; two categories: "City Hotel" and "Resort Hotel".